NilFoundation/ui-kit/README.md

 ## Color scheme

 - We provide set of scss color variables.
-For usage consider to include this code in any of your scss files.
+Consider to include this code in any of your scss files.

 ```scss
 @import '~@nilfoundation/react-components/build/variables';